Anadenanthera peregrina: Traditional usage

 Archaeological evidence shows Anadenanthera beans have been used as hallucinogens for thousands of years.
 The oldest clear evidence of use comes from pipes made of puma bone (Puma concolor) found with Anadenanthera beans presumably of the sister species A. colubrina, at Inca Cueva, a site in the Humahuaca gorge at the edge of the Puna of Jujuy Province, Argentina.
 The pipes were found to contain the hallucinogen DMT, one of the compounds found in Anadenanthera beans.
 Radiocarbon testing of the material gave a date of 2130 BC, suggesting that Anadenanthera use as a hallucinogen is over 4,000 years old.
 Snuff trays and tubes similar to those commonly used for yopo were found in the central Peruvian coast dating back to 1200 BC, suggesting that insufflation of Anadenanthera beans is a more recent method of use.
 Archaeological evidence of insufflation use within the period 500-1000 AD, in northern Chile, has been reported.

-Some indigenous peoples of the Orinoco basin in Colombia, Venezuela and possibly in the southern part of the Brazilian Amazon make use of yopo snuff for spiritual healing.
-Yopo snuff was also widely used in ceremonial contexts in the Caribbean area, including Puerto Rico and La Española, up to the Spanish Conquest.
+Some Indigenous peoples of the Orinoco basin in Colombia, Venezuela, and Brazil prepare yopo snuff for ritual and healing purposes.
+Among the Piaroa of the Venezuelan Orinoco, yopo is reserved primarily for shamanic specialists known as meñeruá.
+These shamans use yopo in visionary rituals to diagnose illness, mediate with spiritual beings, and access ancestral knowledge encoded in myth and cosmology.
+The yopo experience is considered essential to shaping future realities and maintaining the ethical balance between human and non-human worlds.

 Yopo snuff is usually blown into the user's nostrils by another person through bamboo tubes or sometimes snuffed by the user using bird bone tubes.
-Blowing is more effective as this method allows more powder to enter the nose and is said to be less irritating.
 In some areas the unprocessed ground beans are snuffed or smoked producing a much weaker effect with stronger physical symptoms.
-Some tribes use yopo along with Banisteriopsis caapi to increase and prolong the visionary effects, creating an experience similar to that of ayahuasca.
+Some tribes as Piaroas, also prepare yopo by integrating cuttings of Banisteriopsis caapi (capi), and they may ingest capi decoctions or chew its inner bark shortly before inhaling yopo, with the intention of prolonging and intensifying the visionary experience.